Q: Why does Allah want us to give charity even to those whom we do not know?

 Words: Masthal = Example, Yunfiq = Spends, Amwal = Wealth, Ebtigha' = Seeking, Mardhat = Satisfaction, Tasthbeetan = As faith affirmation, Min = From, Rabwah = High land - Hill, Wabil = Heavy rain, Ukul = Yield, Dhi'f = Double, Tal = Drizzle - Fine rain - Dew, Baseer = Watchful.

-Q: How does Allah support those who are already guided to Allah's Way?
+Q: How does Allah support those who are already guided to Allah's Path?

-A: And Allah increases in Guidance those who are guided and the good works of continuing merits* are better in rewards with your God and better in return.
+A: And Allah increases in Guidance those who are guided and the remaining good deeds (= AlBaqiyat alSalihat)* are best in rewards with your God and best in return.

 Translation of: Ayah 76, Surat Maryam.

-Words: Yazeed = Increases, Ehtada = Is guided, Huda = Guidance, AlBaqiat AlSalihat = Good Works of continuing merits, Sthawaba = In Rewards, Maradda = In return.
+Words: Yazeed = Increases, Ehtada = Is guided, Huda = Guidance, AlBaqiyat AlSalihat = Good deeds of continuing merits, Sthawaba = In Rewards, Maradda = In return.

 Q: What type of charity pays the most according to Allah?